mickaphd/SimpleCookie/README.md

 </p>

 SimpleCookie is the easiest and fastest way to view, learn about, and delete cookies.
 It also serves as a configurable cleaner.
-However, remember that cookies and related data are often very useful, so please use this add-on with caution, read the description carefully, and report any bugs or feature requests on GitHub.
+Remember that cookies and related data are often very useful, so please use this add-on with caution, read the description carefully, and report any bugs or feature requests on GitHub.

 ## Table of Contents